 Evaluating Performance of an Investment in Isolation Yields the Wrong Answer

 What happens when you evaluate an investment on its own merits – and not when combined with other investments to create a diversified portfolio?
 You get a misleading answer.

 Let’s use high-yield bonds as an example.
-We will compare high-yield bonds to Treasury bonds.
-Of course, high-yield bonds are going to offer you more money than Treasuries.
-As an investor, you have historically been rewarded with a greater investment return by enduring the greater risk of high-yield bonds.
+Compare high-yield bonds to Treasury bonds.
+Of course, high-yield bonds offer more money than Treasuries.
+As an investor, you have historically been rewarded with a greater investment return by enduring the greater risk of high-yield bonds over Treasuries.
 (If you’re a nerd, the greater risk in exchange for the greater return of lower-rated bonds is called the “credit premium” or “default premium.”)

 |Bloomberg Barclays U.S. High Yield Bond Index Intermediate||8.62%|